aaliceinw/bayb-boomrz/README.md

 # bayb-boomrz
 My First Project

-A baby boomer learning how to code can get up to a lot of mischeif.
+A baby boomer learning how to code can get up to a lot of mischief.
 They can also get stuck along the way as they stop to smell the roses.
 Or curiouser and curiouser as they go down the rabbit hole as @aaliceinw knows.